Custom Solution Development

 Custom solutions get the same engineering bar as the products we ship to other companies.

-Product builds go to many customers.
-Custom builds go to one.
-The shape is different.
-Your domain, your release cadence, your operators.
+Product builds go to many customers and custom builds go to one, so the specifics are different: your domain, your release cadence, your operators.
 The engineering doesn't change.
 Same domain modeling, same tests, same observability, same release pipelines, same sustaining discipline.

 Flagship · The full gamut